-- 11.1 The employee may bring a companion to any disciplinary or appeal hearing, including investigation meetings under this procedure.
+- 11.1 The employee may bring a workplace companion to any disciplinary or appeal hearing, including investigation meetings under this procedure.
 The companion may be either a trade union representative or a work colleague, providing the companion is not acting in a legal capacity.
-The employee must tell the disciplinary officer who his/her chosen companion is, in good time before the hearing (at least one day before the meeting). - 11.2 A companion is allowed reasonable time off from duties without loss of pay but no-one is obliged to act as a companion if they do not wish to do so. - 11.3 If the choice of companion is unreasonable, the Trust may ask for the employee to choose someone else.
-For example: - if in the Trust opinion the employee's companion may have a conflict of interest or may prejudice the hearing; or - if the companion is unavailable at the time a hearing is scheduled and will not be available for more than 5 working days afterwards. - 11.4 The Trust may, at its absolute discretion, allow the employee to bring a companion who is not a work colleague or union representative (for example a member of family) if this will help the employee overcome a disability. - 11.5 At a hearing, the companion may make representations to the Trust and ask questions but should not answer questions on the employee's behalf.
+The employee must tell the Investigation officer who his/her chosen companion is, in good time before the hearing (at least one day before the meeting). - 11.2 A companion is allowed reasonable time off from duties without loss of pay but no-one is obliged to act as a companion if they do not wish to do so. - 11.3 The Trust allows an employee to bring a work colleague or trade union representative to attend to represent the employee.
+If the conduct of the companion is unreasonable during the meeting, the Trust may ask for the employee to choose someone else.
+In addition, the employee may also be asked to select another colleague: - if in the Trust opinion the employee's companion may have a conflict of interest or may prejudice the hearing; or - if the companion is unavailable at the time a hearing is scheduled and will not be available for more than 10 working days afterwards. - 11.4 The Trust may, at its absolute discretion, allow the employee to bring a companion who is not a work colleague or union representative (for example a member of family) if this will help the employee overcome a disability. - 11.5 At a hearing, the companion may make representations to the Trust and ask questions but should not answer questions on the employee's behalf.
 The employee may confer privately with his/her companion at any time during a hearing.